Archive of Our Own

-History and operations
+History

 In 2007, a website called FanLib was created with the goal of monetizing fanfiction.
 Fanfiction was authored primarily by women, and FanLib, which was run entirely by men, drew criticism.
-This ultimately led to the creation of the nonprofit Organization for Transformative Works (OTW) which sought to record and archive fan cultures and works.
-OTW created Archive of Our Own (abbreviated AO3) in October 2008 and established it as an open beta on 14 November 2009.
-The site's name was derived from a blog post by the writer Naomi Novik who, responding to FanLib's lack of interest in fostering a fannish community, called for the creation of "An Archive of One's Own."
+Simultaneously, LiveJournal was pushing out policy and design changes that were disliked by the fanfiction oriented userbase of the site.
+This ultimately led to the creation of the nonprofit Organization for Transformative Works (OTW) which purported to record and archive fan cultures and works.
+OTW created Archive of Our Own in October 2008 and established it as an open beta on 14 November 2009, remaining in beta to this day.
+The site's name was derived from a blog post by writer Naomi Novik, who, responding to FanLib's lack of interest in fostering a "fannish" community, called for the creation of "An Archive of One's Own."
 The name is inspired by the essay A Room of One's Own by Virginia Woolf, in which Woolf said that a writer needed space, time, and resources in order to create.
 AO3 defines itself primarily as an archive and not an online community.

 By 2013, the site's annual expenses were about $70,000.
 Fanfiction authors from the site held an auction via Tumblr that year to raise money for Archive of Our Own, bringing in $16,729 with commissions for original works from bidders.
 In 2018, the site's expenses were budgeted at approximately $260,000.
+In 2022, the actual yearly expenses of AO3 were $290,688.25, most of which was used for server hosting and maintenance, and revenue from fundraising efforts reached a reported $512,358.90.
+Fundraising for the platform is accomplished through multiple means.
+Primary fundraising efforts such as their April and October drives as well as other non-drive donations have raised $621,454.87 as of 30 September 2023.
+Some revenue is also collected in the form of royalties from books written by some of the initial OTW members.

-Archive of Our Own runs on open source code programmed almost exclusively by volunteers in the Ruby on Rails web framework.
-The developers of the site allow users to submit requests for features on the site via a Jira dashboard.
-AO3 has approximately 700 volunteers, who help the organization by working on volunteer committees.
-Each of these committees, which include AO3 Documentation, Communications, Policy & Abuse, and Tag Wrangling, manages a part of the site.
+On 10 July 2023, the site was the target of a denial-of-service attack.
+Anonymous Sudan (likely Russian-backed according to cybersecurity company CyberCX) claimed responsibility in a Telegram post, saying it was motivated by the website's American registration as well as its sexual and LGBTQ content, and demanded $30,000 worth of Bitcoin within 24 hours to end the attack.
+The site came back online the next day with Cloudflare protection added.